-Maynard Cooper & Gale offers a full array of legal services to a broad and diverse client base consisting of Fortune 500 companies as well as closely held companies, partnerships, professional associations, charities and individuals.
-The attorneys in Maynard Cooper’s securities litigation practice offer extensive experience in all facets of securities litigation and regulatory matters.
-The firm’s litigation/arbitration practice spans the country.
-The firm has handled thousands of securities arbitrations in more than 48 states and internationally during the past 10 years for numerous broker-dealer and financial services clients.
-Maynard Cooper’s Securities Litigation practice was ranked in the top 50 of all law firms in the 2013 BTI Litigation Outlook report.
+Maynard offers a full array of legal services to a broad and diverse client base, including numerous Fortune 500 companies.
+The attorneys in Maynard’s securities litigation practice offer extensive experience in all facets of securities litigation and regulatory matters.
+While Maynard’s securities litigators primarily practice in Alabama, our litigation/arbitration work spans the country.
+The firm has handled thousands of securities arbitrations in more than 44 states across the U.S. and internationally over the past 10 years, serving numerous broker-dealers, national insurance carriers, and financial services clients.

-The firm regularly represents broker-dealers in arbitrations before the Financial Industry Regulatory Authority Dispute Resolution (FINRA) and in state and federal courts across the country.
-While Florida and California have somewhat unique state licensing requirements for arbitration, several members of our group are licensed in Florida, and one is licensed in California.
+The firm regularly represents broker-dealers in arbitrations before Financial Industry Regulatory Authority (FINRA) Dispute Resolution panels and in state and federal courts across the country.
+We have been active in this space for almost 20 years.
+While Florida and California have somewhat unique licensing requirements for arbitration, several in our group are licensed in these jurisdictions.
 Over the past several years, we have had extensive experience analyzing and trying cases with complex issues involving diverse financial products, including:

 - Structured Products